KLehle/klehle.github.io/content/publication/truong-2023-a/index.md

   clusters with a new simulation suite: TNG-Cluster.
 We first make a selection of simulated clusters similar to Perseus based on total mass and inner ICM properties, i.e. cool-core nature.
-We identify 30 Perseus-like systems among the 352 TNG-Cluster halos at $푧$ = 0.
+We identify 30 Perseus-like systems among the 352 TNG-Cluster halos at z = 0.
 Many exhibit thermodynamical profiles and X-ray morphologies with disturbed features such as ripples, bubbles and shock fronts that are qualitatively similar to X-ray observations of Perseus.
 To study observable gas motions, we generate XRISM mock X-ray observations and conduct a spectral analysis of the synthetic data.